Promoting the science of nurturing care and sharing best practices in transitioning successful early childhood

 In the early 1970s, Bernard van Leer Foundation staff realised that many of the people they met working on early childhood development around the world did not know about each other.
 As a result, it was hard for them to see how their work and ideas could help one another serve young children more effectively.
 We started to type a newsletter and mail it to partners.

 In the 1980s and 1990s, this evolved into a formal publishing programme: our journal Early Childhood Matters, first published in 1998, last year celebrated its 20th anniversary.
 Since the 2000s, we have become more active in organising opportunities for partners to meet and supporting advocacy to spread the message of why investing in the early years is so important.

-Going beyond Parents+ and Urban95, our work on Building Blocks is an expression of our continued commitment to growing and strengthening the broader field of early childhood development.
+Going beyond Parents+ and Urban95, our work on the Early Years is an expression of our continued commitment to growing and strengthening the broader field of early childhood development.
 We continue to engage with the early childhood specialists who are at the core of our work, while at the same time trying to broaden the conversation with a larger group of stakeholders to include policymakers, funders and managers who come from very different fields of work but are willing to include early childhood development in their portfolio.

 The below cases detail some of the ways we have approached this task – from engagement with mainstream and specialist media to executive education programmes and coalition building.